eduNEXT/atlas-ansible-utils/roles/mysql_8_4/steps_provisioning_replicas.md

 FROM performance_schema.replication_applier_status_by_worker
 WHERE CHANNEL_NAME = ‘’;```

-If the transaction you are trying to apply is already the same in both instances (master and replica), you can follow these steps to skip this error **(Be careful and check carefully if this transaction is necessary)**:
+If the transaction you are trying to apply is already the same in both instances (master and replica), you can follow these steps to skip this error **(Be careful and make sure the transaction can safely be skipped)**:
 ```sql
 STOP REPLICA;
 SET GLOBAL SQL_SLAVE_SKIP_COUNTER = 1;